MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/getting-ready-to-debug.md

 ---
-title: Testing a Power Automate Desktop flow run with default variable values | Microsoft Docs
+title: Test a desktop flow with default variable values | Microsoft Docs
 description: In this step of the RPA Playbook for SAP GUI Automation with Power Automate tutorial, we'll test a Power Automate Desktop flow by temporarily assigning a default value to the variables.
 suite: flow
 documentationcenter: na